tapdata/tapdata-docs/docs/best-practice/full-breakpoint-resumption.md

       * **Data Source**: Select whether to synchronize the index.

     * **Alert Settings**
-         If the average processing time of nodes exceeds 5 seconds continuously for 1 minute, Tapdata will send out notifications and email alerts by default.
+         If the average processing time of nodes exceeds 5 seconds continuously for 1 minute, TapData will send out notifications and email alerts by default.
 You can further customize these rules or choose to turn off alerts based on your specific business needs.

 7. (Optional) Click the **Settings** button in the upper right corner of the page to configure the task properties.